rainbowbreeze/ai_for_community_events/README.md

 1. Consider that open-ended question-answering prompts tend to work better than those that restrict model generation.
 In [this paper](https://openreview.net/forum?id=bhUPJnS2g0X), the researchers found the prompt Who went to the park? outperformed John went to the park.
 True or False?.

 ### General considerations
-- It's common for models to hallucinate citations and source links.
-Expect to verify whether the output is factually accurate.
+- For the most part, Gemini and LLMs may be accurate, but they are prone to errors, so you might want to take the information with a pinch of salt.
 - Human review is a large part of the LLM improvement process.
 Do not enter sensitive or personal information.
 - And perhaps most important: Be creative!
 LLMs and prompt engineering are still in their infancy, and evolving every day.
 Who knows, you might even discover the newest emergent ability.

 Suggestions on prompting? https://ai.google.dev/examples

 <br/>